Chris Given-Wilson

-Chris Given-Wilson (born 1949) is a British historian and academic, specialising in medieval history.
-He was Professor of History of the University of St Andrews, where he is now professor emeritus.
-He is the author of a number of books.
+Chris Given-Wilson (born 1949) is a British historian and academic specialising in medieval history.
+He is an emeritus professor of history at the University of St Andrews.
+Given-Wilson has published widely on medieval English historical writing and has written on medieval authors such as William of Malmesbury and Adam of Usk.

-Career

-He has been described as one of the leading authorities on medieval English historical writing and expert on medieval writers such as William of Malmesbury and Adam of Usk.

-He is currently Emeritus Professor of History at the University of St. Andrews, Scotland.

 Many of his books, published by Boydell & Brewer, have become bestsellers.